 7) Conversion Restoration and Servicing

 The big difference today is people now want to use these old telephones on the modern telephone system.
 The good news is that this can be done sympathetically (without damage to the telephone or its antique value).
-However to do it properly so that the telephone does not intermittently interfere with the other phones in the house, fail to ring on occasion or test incorrectly from the telephone exchange is not always easy.
-For example as a minimum it usually requires very careful mechanical adjustment of the bell and chrome telephone dial.
+However it needs to be done properly so that the telephone does not intermittently interfere with the other phones or Broadband, otherwise telephones may fail to ring on occasion or test incorrectly from the telephone exchange.
+For example as a minimum it usually requires very careful mechanical adjustment of the bell and vintage chrome telephone dial.